 The NMED and the New Mexico Water Quality Control Commission (WQCC) have separately specified certain cleanup goals and methods of calculating cleanup levels.
 The NMED has also specified certain reporting requirements for sites where corrective action is required in response to releases to the environment.
 In general, the NMED has selected a human health target risk level of 10-5 for carcinogenic substances and a Hazard Index (HI) of 1.0 for non-carcinogenic substances as cleanup goals for establishing site-specific cleanup levels for one or more contaminants for which toxicological data are published.
-The Permittee shall comply with the adopted and established cleanup and reporting requirements described in this Permit Part for human health in implementing the corrective action requirements of this Permit.
-Cleanup of contaminants shall be based on cumulative risk and hazard.
-In addition, cleanup levels for the protection of the environment shall address ecological risk consistent with the NMED guidance for assessing ecological risk as specified in Permit Section IV.F (Ecological Risk Cleanup Levels).
+The Permittee shall follow the cleanup and screening levels described in this Permit Section in implementing the corrective action requirements of this Permit.
+In addition, cleanup levels for the protection of the environment shall address ecological risk consistent with the NMED guidance for assessing ecological risk as specified in Permit Section IV.F.